dsunaric/vanilla-converter/README.md

 - [ ] Mapping for Message Catch Events equivalent to Receive Tasks
 - [ ] Mapping for Message Throw Events equivalent to Send Tasks

+## Examples

+- [Taxiride Blueprint](src/main/resources/examples/taxiride-blueprint): A qualitative Analysis using the the converter on the [TaxiRide Blueprint Project](https://github.com/phactum/taxiride-blueprint)
+- [Vodafone case study](src/main/resources/examples/casestudy-vodafone): A quantitive performance analysis using the converter on an existing camunda 7 project
+- [BPMN Examples](src/main/resources/examples/bpmn-examples) : Some BPMN example Mappings

 ## Supported Elements

 ### Tasks